Some examples of quantum graphs: Twisting

 Readers familiar with the idea of modelling the representation category of $S_N^+$ using partitions may appreciate rewriting the monoidal $*$-isomorphism $R\mapsto\tilde R$, $m\mapsto\tilde m$ using partitions as

-which exactly corresponds to the category isomorphism from \cite[Section~4]{GProj}.
+which corresponds to a well known procedure of ``fattening partitions''.
 Here, the partitions are (exceptionally) meant to be read from top to bottom, but reading them from bottom to top actually also produces a true statement.
 The partition on the left-hand side is intentionally drawn in thick lines in order to emphasise the fact that each point/object is actually represented by a pair of indices in the equations.
+See also \cite[Section~4]{KS08}, where this isomorphism was proven in a diagrammatic way.